mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_object.md

 :::info
 **Differences between TypeScript and Java**
 * TypeScript:
-  * Access modifiers cannot be set on classes
+  * Access modifiers cannot be set for classes
   * Type aliases can be implemented
 * Java:
- ,* Java:
-  * Access modifiers can be set on classes
+  * Access modifiers can be set for classes

 **In JavaScript**
-* Interfaces and type aliases cannot be used
+* Interfaces and type aliases cannot,be used
 * Abstract classes and abstract methods cannot be defined
 :::

 ### Declaring a Class with Shorthand

-Attributes can be automatically defined by adding access modifiers to the constructor parameters.
+Attributes can be automatically defined by adding access modifiers to the parameters of the constructor.
-Accessors can be defined using the `get`/`set` keywords.
+Accessors can be defined with the `get`/`set` keywords.

 ```ts: TypeScript
 class Person {